lesterpjy/uva_msai_vault/RL/7 - Off-Policy TD Learning with Approximation.md

 1. **Projected Bellman Error (PBE)** - The Bellman error projected onto the space of representable functions: $$\text{PBE}(w) = \sum_{s \in S} \mu(s) (\Pi\mathbb{E}[\delta_t | S_t = s, A_t \sim \pi])^2$$ where $\Pi$ is the projection operator onto the space of representable functions

 ## Issues with These Error Measures

 The lecture examines problems with minimizing each error type:

-2. **TD Error (TDE)**: Using the A-split example (a simple MDP with states A, B, C), the lecture shows that minimizing TDE can lead to poor value approximations.
+1. **TD Error (TDE)**: Using the A-split example (a simple MDP with states A, B, C), the lecture shows that minimizing TDE can lead to poor value approximations.
 The optimal value at state A would be the average of the optimal values at B and C, which might not be desirable.

-3. **Bellman Error (BE)**: While minimizing BE seems reasonable, it can't be done directly from samples.
+2. **Bellman Error (BE)**: While minimizing BE seems reasonable, it can't be done directly from samples.
 The lecture demonstrates this with examples of MDPs that generate the same sample transitions but have different optimal values, making it impossible to determine the correct BE from samples alone.

 ## Gradient TD Methods

 The lecture then presents gradient TD methods that can safely perform off-policy learning with function approximation.
-These methods minimize the Projected Bellman Error (PBE) and include:
+These methods minimize the Projected Bellman Error (PBE), converge to the TD fixed point, and include:
 1. **GTD2**: A true gradient-descent method with update rules:
     - For a secondary weight vector $v$: $v_{t+1} = v_t + \beta\rho_t (\delta_t - v_t^T x_t) x_t$
     - For the main weight vector: $w_{t+1} = w_t + \alpha\rho_t (x_t - \gamma x_{t+1}) x_t^T v_t$